OpenEvalProject/evals/manuscripts/elife-87651/v1/manuscript.md

 **Figure 6.:** From dataset 4 (Averta et al., 2021), we took the electromyographic (EMG) signals and WRBA kinematic from 20 post-stroke and 25 healthy participants.
 We extracted a single normative reference of healthy controls task-redundant muscle couplings with respect to WRBA (a.1) and a corresponding normative reference using NMF only (a.2).
 We then extracted a single component from each post-stroke participant and compared them individually with the corresponding normative reference, computing distance values (1 r) (b, c).
 We finally determined the predictive relationship of these distance values with a measure of upper-extremity motor impairment derived from the Fugl-Meyer assessment (FMA-UE) (d).

-To briefly summarise the results, the distance of post-stroke participants from healthy controls was found to be predictive of motor impairment for the proposed approach (β = −8.52 ± 2.2, p = 0.0012) but not the NMF-based approach (β = 1.4 ± 1.39, p = 0.33).
+To briefly summarise the results, the distance of post-stroke participants from healthy controls was found to be predictive of motor impairment for the proposed approach ($\beta$ = −8.52 ± 2.2, p = 0.0012) but not the NMF-based approach ($\beta$ = 1.4 ± 1.39, p = 0.33).
 This finding suggests, intuitively, that the proposed approach captures redundant muscle couplings that support robust motor control and that deviations from this normative pattern of motor redundancy are linearly related to the degree of impairment.
 Importantly, this result was obtained using only one randomly selected trial for each participant.
 This simple example conveys the physiologically relevant targeted insights that can be generated from the proposed framework.
 Although current approaches have demonstrated significant linear relationships with motor impairment (Clark et al., 2010; Schwartz et al., 2016; Steele et al., 2015), these assessments generally rely on large numbers of trials and participants and do not point to specific underlying muscle interactions as provided here.

 Together, through two example applications, we have demonstrated attributes of the proposed methodology that provide novel capabilities to current muscle synergy analysis.
 In the following, we sequentially present in more detail the three types of muscular interactions in the spatiotemporal domain across three datasets and then show the robustness of the approach and its outputs.

-## Representations of motor behaviour in muscle couplings
+### Representations of motor behaviour in muscle couplings

-To begin, we derived pairs of muscle activation vectors [mx,my] from benchmark datasets of human participants executing naturalistic movements, namely arm reaching (dataset 1), whole-body point-to-point reaching (dataset 2), and various locomotion modes (dataset 3) (Delis et al., 2014; Hilt et al., 2018; Camargo et al., 2021; Averta et al., 2021) (see Figure 4 for the experimental design of each dataset and ‘Materials and methods’ for an outline of the experimental setups and EMG data pre-processing) (Figure 3A).
-For datasets 1 and 2, we determine the MI between [mx,my] vectors with respect to several discrete task parameters representing specific task attributes (e.g. reaching direction, speed, etc.), while for dataset 3 we determined the task-relevant and -irrelevant muscles couplings in an assumption-free way by quantifying them with respect to all available kinematic, dynamic, and inertial motion unit (IMU) features.
+To begin, we derived pairs of muscle activation vectors $[m_{x},m_{y}]$ from benchmark datasets of human participants executing naturalistic movements, namely arm reaching (dataset 1), whole-body point-to-point reaching (dataset 2), and various locomotion modes (dataset 3) (Delis et al., 2014; Hilt et al., 2018; Camargo et al., 2021; Averta et al., 2021) (see Figure 4 for the experimental design of each dataset and ‘Materials and methods’ for an outline of the experimental setups and EMG data pre-processing) (Figure 3A).
+For datasets 1 and 2, we determine the MI between $[m_{x},m_{y}]$ vectors with respect to several discrete task parameters representing specific task attributes (e.g. reaching direction, speed, etc.), while for dataset 3 we determined the task-relevant and -irrelevant muscles couplings in an assumption-free way by quantifying them with respect to all available kinematic, dynamic, and inertial motion unit (IMU) features.

 Having extracted the muscle pair-task interdependencies representing a specific intersection in Figure 1.1b, we next sought to find a parsimonious representation of motor behaviour that is consistent across tasks and participants for datasets 1–3 (Figure 3E; Ó’ Reilly and Delis, 2022; Delis et al., 2014).
 To produce this sparse, low-dimensional representation, we undertook the following intermediary steps: